lowlighter/metrics/README.md

 ### ✒️ Posts

-The recent *posts* plugin allows you to display recent articles you wrote on an external source, like [dev.to](https://dev.to).
+The recent *posts* plugin displays recent articles you wrote on an external source, like [dev.to](https://dev.to).

 ![Posts plugin](https://github.com/lowlighter/lowlighter/blob/master/metrics.plugin.posts.svg)